samhaxr/VTScanner/README.md

 ### 8. Preinstalled Windows Binaries

 For added convenience, VTScanner comes with preinstalled Windows binaries compiled using PyInstaller.
-These binaries are detected by 10 antivirus scanners, ensuring an initial layer of security.
+These binaries are detected by 10 antivirus scanners.

 ### 9. Custom Binary Generation